-If you want to take a scenic glimpse into part of our nation's Native American history, you can experience the over 600-mile state trail that twists and turns through tribal lands of the Navajo Nation and Zuni territories.
-Along the way, you can visit a UNESCO World Historical Site -- the Chaco Culture National Historical Park, which is the world's newest international Dark Sky Park, one of only four to receive this special distinction.
+If you want to take a scenic glimpse into part of our nation’s Native American history, you can experience the over 600-mile state trail that twists and turns through tribal lands of the Navajo Nation and Zuni territories.
+Along the way, you can visit a UNESCO World Historical Site — the Chaco Culture National Historical Park — which is the world’s newest international Dark Sky Park, one of only four to receive this special distinction.

-Whether you take in the Native lands in New Mexico during the day to enjoy the beautiful rock formations and cultural heritage, or travel through it at night and bear witness to the stunning nightscapes, it will be an unforgettable trip on the State Trail of the Ancients!
+Whether you take in the Native lands in New Mexico during the day to enjoy the beautiful rock formations and cultural heritage, or travel through it at night to bear witness to the stunning nightscapes, it will be an unforgettable trip on the State Trail of the Ancients!

 Whiskey lovers rejoice!
 If you’re in the mood for a slow and steady road trip with plenty of pit stops to snift and sip, take the Bourbon Trail from Lexington to Louisville, Kentucky.
 Enjoy the sounds of bluegrass and grab a drink at over 10 famous bourbon distilleries along the trail to learn a bit more about America’s famous spirit.

 This road trip will vary in mileage depending on your planned distillery visits, but schedule three to five days.
 You’ll want to make plenty of visits on this trip, so you should leave time to drive safely!
 Make sure to stop at Jim Beam, Woodford Reserve, Bulleit, and the rest of these nine fantastic Kentucky distilleries to visit along the way.